pulumi/docs/content/docs/insights/get-started/begin.md

 {{% /chooser %}}

-Next, you'll create a Pulumi insights account used for scanning provider resources.
+Next, you'll create a Pulumi Insights account used for scanning provider resources.

 {{< get-started-stepper >}}